 - Graduate Scholarships in Cancer Nursing Practice

 - Doctoral Degree Scholarships in Cancer Nursing

 - Cancer Control Career Development Awards for Primary Care Physicians

 - Physician Training Awards in Cancer Prevention (institutional grant)

 The American Cancer Society offers a limited number of grants to mid-career investigators who have made seminal contributions that have changed the direction of basic, clinical, psychosocial, behavioral, health policy or epidemiologic cancer research.

 International Fellowships are funded by the American Cancer Society with the objective of fostering a bi-directional flow of knowledge, experience, expertise, and innovation between countries.
-The American Cancer Society International Fellowships for Beginning Investigators (ACSBI) are managed by the Union for International Cancer Control to foster bi-directional exchange between countries.
+The American Cancer Society International Fellowships for Beginning Investigators (ACSBI) are managed by the Union for International Cancer Control to encourage research collaboration between countries.
 The Audrey Meyer Mars International Fellowships in Clinical Oncology provide one year of advanced training in clinical oncology at participating US cancer centers to qualified physicians and dentists from other countries, particularly countries where advanced training is not readily available.